 </html>

-When working with Pug, you can use the built-in features, but you can also expand them with other handlers.
-This is achieved through interaction with jstransformer
+When working with Pug, you can use the built-in functions extending them with other handlers.
+You can do this by interacting with jstransformer

 .

 We'll use the addition of markdown files to the markup as an example.
-Markdown is a text markup language that can be converted to HTML.
-This way of recording texts makes them easier to read and allows people who are not familiar with layout design to mark up texts correctly.
+Markdown is a text markup language that we can convert to HTML.
+When we use this type of writing, we make it easier to read.
+This way, people unfamiliar with layout design can mark up text correctly.

 # Hexlet.
-Learn to program and work in an in-demand profession
+Learn to code and work in an in-demand profession

-We help newbies become professional programmers, and help experienced developers gain new knowledge and grow professionally.
+We help beginners to become professional programmers and experienced developers to gain new skills and grow professionally.

 Choose Hexlet if you:

-* Want to learn how to program, but aren't familiar with development
+* Want to learn to code but aren't familiar with the development

 * Want to develop yourself